 - If they have strong opinions, ask them their thoughts on anything.

 - If they enjoy things clean and tidy – do the washing up.

 These small things can make a big difference.

 5. Learn to let the small things go.

 6. Keep a routine.

-Whilst working from home has many advantages in terms of flexibility it can start to work against you if don’t keep to some semblance of a routine.
+Whilst working remotely has many advantages in terms of flexibility it can start to work against you if don’t keep to some semblance of a routine.
 The human brain likes patterns and certainty and so a routine supports this.
 For example: